jf647/LayeredYAMLConfig/README.md

 Overview
 --------

-Ruby configuration library that layered multiple YAML files on top of each other
+Ruby configuration library that layers multiple YAML files on top of each other

 Synopsis
 --------